kof/nodetime/README.md

     npm install nodetime

-It should be the first require statement in your node application, e.g. at the first line of your main module
+The following call should be placed before any other require statement in your application, e.g. at the first line of your main module

     require('nodetime').profile()